floooh/fips/README.md

 ### Public Service Announcements

 - **11-Jan-2020**: I have created the [fips-utils](https://github.com/fips-libs/fips-utils)
-and started to move some 'non-core' verbs from the fips core repository there.
+respository and started to move some 'non-core' verbs from the fips core repository there.
 Currently these are: *markdeep, gdb and valgrind*

 - **24-Oct-2019**: the verbs ```fips build``` and ```fips make``` can now forward